hub-raum/ROS-tutorials-for-its-MoveIT-lib/doc/ikfast/ikfast_tutorial.rst

 .. image:: openrave-UR3e-urde-preview-docker-TurboVNC.png
    :width: 700px

-In this section, we will walk through configuring an IKFast plugin for MoveIt.
+In this section, we will walk through configuring an IKFast plugin for MoveIt (altered for hubraum purposes).

 What is IKFast?
 ---------------